vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 ..
 Tip :: Most likely, we will be using common.txt (/usr/share/wordlists/dirb/) .
 If it's doesn't find anything, it's better to double check with /usr/share/dirbuster/wordlists/directory-list-2.3-medium.txt which is a list of directories that where found on at least 2 different hosts when DirBuster project crawled the internet.
 Even if that doesn't work out, try searching with extensions such as .txt, .js, .html, .php. (.txt by default and rest application based)

 ..
 Tip :: If using the dirb/ wfuzz wordlist doesn't result in any directories and the website contains a lot of text, it might be a good idea to use cewl to create a wordlist and utilize that as a dictionary to find hidden directories.
+Also, it sometimes make sense to dirb/wfuzz the IPAddress instead of the hostname like filesrv.example.com (Maybe found by automatic redirect)

 ..
 Todo:: add Gobuster?